RefresherTowel/docs/statement/visual_debugger_guide.md

 > Please [**join the discord**](https://discord.gg/8spFZdyvkb) and offer suggestions or features, and detail any bugs you encounter!
 {: .warning}

-> Statement Lens is using a very early version of the **Echo Display UI**.
-This is a framework for easily building out interactable debugger tools, like Lens, and will be included as a part of the Echo framework when it is finished.
-All RefresherTowel Games frameworks will utilise this UI to build interesting, informative live debugging tools to help you move fast and fix things as easily as possible!
-Plus, you'll be able to get your own debugging windows set up quickly and easily, giving you maximum power to make your games!
+> Statement Lens is using a very early version of the **Echo Chamber UI**.
+This is a framework for building interactable debugger tools like Lens, and will be included as part of the Echo framework when it is finished.
+All RefresherTowel Games frameworks will use this UI to build live debugging tools that help you move fast and fix things easily.
+You will also be able to set up your own debugging windows quickly, giving you more power to debug your games.
 {: .bonus}

 ---